kfukutom/urbamplify/README.md

 - Master **React/React Native/Tailwind CSS** and become proficient in front-end development.

 Project Premise ~
 I wanted to work on a product that defines `urban tech` for myself.
 Using agent-based modeling and advanced spatial analytics with Python's NetworkX and OSMnx libraries, our platform evaluates key factors—like local infrastructure, economic conditions, and demographic data—to generate a unique livelihood score for each area.
 Users can input financial details to estimate potential returns, helping them make data-driven decisions for successful business ventures in the right neighborhoods.
-And for the sake of the scope of the project, I'm narrowing it down to the attributes of Manhattan/New York City in their respective buroughs.
+And for the sake of the scope of the project, I'm narrowing it down to the attributes of Manhattan/New York City in their respective boroughs.

 Also, contributions are welcome!
 If you'd like to help improve this project, comment on any issues, feel free to open a pull request or reach out.